CoderJeffrey/MemoryGame/README.md

 Intro: This is a web app simulation of Milton Bradley Simon 1978 Electronic Games.

 ⭐ This memory game had four different colored buttons.
 Each button played a unique note.
-Players had to be able to repeat an increasingly longCancel changes string of tones that the buttons created.
+Players had to be able to repeat an increasingly long string of tones that the buttons created.
 A brief video introduction is available here: https://www.youtube.com/watch?v=vLi1qnRmpe4

 Link to project:
 🖥️ Live Website: https://abyssinian-agate-spade.glitch.me